 Which homeschool option is right for your family?

-If you want this, you’ll need to use one of the legal options that does not require paperwork filing at the beginning of the school year or mandate public school oversight of your children’s educational programs.
+If you want to homeschool independently from the public school system, you’ll need to use one of the legal options that does not require paperwork filing at the beginning of the school year and does not mandate public school oversight of your children’s educational programs.

 Those options are: